kristofferv98/VoiceProcessingToolkit/README.md

 - [Simple Setup](example_usage/Simple_setup.py): Demonstrates the basic setup and usage of the VoiceProcessingManager.
 - [Create Wake Word Data](example_usage/Create_wakeword_data.py): Demonstrates how to create a wake word dataset using the VoiceProcessingManager.
 - [Custom Recording Logic](example_usage/Custom_recording_logic.py): Demonstrates custom recording settings and runs the VoiceProcessingManager without the wake word detector.
-- [Autogen_voice_assistant](example_usage/Autogen_voice_assistant_example.ipynb): Demonstrates how to use the VoiceProcessingManager to create a voice assistant with custom wake words and instructions.

 ### Configuration